ADD CONDITION

 Pediatric patients under 12 years of age are not recommended to use this product.
 For adolescents aged 12 years and older, the recommended application is to the affected area no more than 3 to 4 times daily.

 It is important to keep this product out of reach of children.
-In the event of accidental ingestion, medical assistance should be sought immediately, or contact a Poison Control Center.
+In the event of accidental ingestion, immediate medical assistance should be sought, or contact a Poison Control Center without delay.

 Geriatric Use